 No consultation or engagement will be carried out prior to the Serving Hampshire Balancing the Budget consultation (2021-2023).
-Should workforce changes be required as a result of this proposed review, appropriate staff consultation will be carried out as and when required in line with appropriate HR policies and procedures.
+Should the outcomes of the proposed review require it, further appropriate public consultation will be carried out as and when necessary.